dana-smart/portfolio/mini projects/scrape movies/README.md

 Sandra Bullock is my favorite actress (for real my friend's favorite actress) but I'm pretty sure I haven't seen all her movies.
 I want a table that contains a list of all her movies that I can cross reference when I start binging her movies next week.
 When you get a chance, I'd love to know more about the box office sales too.

 🛠️ What tools did you use? 🛠️\
-I used two Python libraries, Requests and Beautiful Soup
+I used two Python libraries:
+- Requests
+- Beautiful Soup

 😏 What's the result? 😏\
 A csv file with the list of movies and their release year